Aberdeen F.C.–Rangers F.C. rivalry: Head to head record

 Clear distinctions can be made between the decades of the rivalry: the 1970s/1980s when Aberdeen were the stronger team; the 1980s/1990s when Rangers became dominant but Aberdeen offered a challenge; the 1990s/2000s when Rangers were almost unbeatable; the 2000s/2010s (up to 2012) when that trend continued but fewer games were played, and the period from 2016 when matches resumed after a four-year hiatus.

 There are three reasons for the reduction in matches: league reconstruction; (Note: The Scottish Premier League introduced a late-season split in the fixtures based on league position, and Aberdeen failed to reach the top half several times.)
-Rangers' years in the lower leagues after being liquidated; and the two clubs never being paired in a cup tie between 2004 and 2018.
+Rangers' years in the lower leagues; and the two clubs never being paired in a cup tie between 2004 and 2018.
 (Note: In the same period, Aberdeen drew Celtic six times in cup ties and Rangers drew Dundee United six times.)
 There were eight occasions when a potential cup final between the sides narrowly failed to materialise despite both reaching the semi-finals, with the draw always keeping them apart and either one (Note: 2008 League Cup, 2008 Scottish Cup, 2011, 2016, 2017) or both (Note: 2014, 2015, 2018) falling at that stage.
 That sequence ended in 2018–19, when they were drawn together in both cups.

 Since inception of Scottish Premier Division in 1975 (Note: Tallies up to 1975: 158 matches played, 30 Aberdeen wins, 44 draws, 84 Rangers wins, 179 Aberdeen goals, 305 Rangers goals.
 Applies to the Scottish League, Scottish Cup and League Cup only.)